Francis M. Bunce: Post-Civil War

 On 5 September 1865, Bunce took command of the monitor USS Monadnock.
-He commanded her during her voyage from Philadelphia around Cape Horn to San Francisco, the first extended sea voyage ever made by a monitor.
+He commanded her during her voyage from Philadelphia, Pennsylvania, around Cape Horn to San Francisco, California, the first extended sea voyage ever made by a monitor.
 This impressive achievement earned him the thanks of the Department of the Navy upon the recommendation of Commodore Rodgers, and the United States Secretary of the Navy, Gideon Welles, in turn recommended him for reward to President Andrew Johnson.

 After service at the Boston Navy Yard in Charlestown, Massachusetts, from 1866 to 1869, Bunce reported back aboard Dictator in April 1869 to fit her for sea service.
 With this completed, he detached from Dictator on 4 October 1869 and on 12 November 1869 took command of the newly commissioned North Atlantic Squadron screw steamer USS Nantasket, stationed at Samaná Bay, Santo Domingo.
 He detached from her on 20 July 1870, and then had special ordnance duty at Pittsburgh, Pennsylvania, and was promoted to commander on 7 November 1871.
 In 1873 he took command of the gunboat USS Ashuelot in the Asiatic Squadron.
 He reported to the Washington Navy Yard in Washington, D.C., in June 1875, but was detached for lighthouse duty from July to October 1875.
 He returned to the Washington Navy Yard in 1877, then served at the Torpedo School at Newport, Rhode Island, from 7 January 1879 to 29 July 1881.

 Bunce returned to sea in 1881 as commanding officer of the sloop-of-war USS Marion.
 From 1882 to 1885, he commanded USS Wabash, which by then served as a receiving ship at the Boston Navy Yard.
 While aboard Wabash, he received a promotion to captain on 11 January 1883.
 After service as the Senior Member of the Board on Timber Preservation for Naval Purposes, he became the first commanding officer of the new protected cruiser USS Atlanta on 1 June 1886, just a few weeks prior to her commissioning on 19 July 1886.
 He remained in command of Atlanta until 1 December 1889.

 Bunce next became the commanding officer of Naval Station New London in New London, Connecticut, on 12 February 1890.
 On 30 June 1890, he took command of both Training Station Newport in Newport, Rhode Island, and the training ship stationed there, the sloop-of-war USS Richmond.
 His next assignment, as a member of the Board of Inspection and Survey, began on 21 August 1894.
 Promoted to commodore on 1 March 1895, he relieved Rear Admiral Richard W. Meade III as commander-in-chief of the North Atlantic Squadron on 27 June 1895.